adswa/multimatch_gaze/paper.md

 evaluation.

 The implementation aims at providing an open source alternative to the existing MultiMatch toolbox.
-It further contains optional functionality to compute scanpath similarities in the eyetracking data of the studyforrest dataset [@studyforrest].

 The software is available as a github repository [@multimatch] and as a python package via pip.